-Most preschoolers eat three meals a day plus two or three snacks.
-Given the opportunity, many preschoolers would choose to snack all day long.
-Preschoolers who snack constantly like this might never feel hungry for a regular meal.
+Most children eat three meals a day, plus two orthree snacks.
+Given the opportunity, many would choose to snack all day long.
+Children who snack constantly might never feel hungry for a regular meal.

-A regular routine of meals and snacks helps discourage eating all day, and preschoolers like it because they know what to expect.
-Try to time snacktime long enough before the next meal, so you or your child have time to get hungry by the next meal time.
+A regular routine of meals and snacks helps discourage eating all day, and helps children know what to expect.
+Try to time snacks a long-enough time before the next meal, so you or your child have time to get hungry again by mealtime.

-On very active days, though, it's perfectly normal for kids to be extra-hungry and need to eat more than usual.
+On very active days, it's perfectly normal for kids to be extra hungry and need to eat more than usual.
 On those days, be flexible if your child wants an extra snack or eats more at or around mealtime.
 During growth spurts, some children get very hungry.
-This hunger may last for several days but usually subsides as quickly as it came.
+This hunger may last for several days but usually subsides as quickly as it rises.

 Keep an apple or baggie of carrot sticks handy!
-If your children want a snack, offer them a “GO” snack such as these.
-If they refuse, it can help determine if they are hungry or if they just wanted a “WHOA” food in response to relieving other emo-tions, such as boredom or sadness.
+If your child wants a snack, offer them a “GO” snack such as these.
+If they refuse, it can help determine if they are hungry or if they just wanted a “WHOA” food in response to relieving other emotions, such as boredom or sadness.

 Gavin, M. (2014, November).
 Hunger and your Preschooler.

 A one-stop shop for evidence-based research, resources, curricula, activities and materials that focus on obesity prevention for teachers and parents of young children.
 It is designed to educate parents and teachers as well as provide the tools needed to teach young children how to live a healthy lifestyle.